 The Fairness in Apartment Rental Expenses (FARE) Act makes broker fees the responsibility of the party who hires the broker — which, in most cases, is the landlord.
 It requires landlords or their brokers to disclose and advertise any fees a tenant must pay on their rental listings and in rental agreements, or else risk a penalty, including fines and risk of lawsuit.
 It also gives renters the choice of hiring a broker to represent them, and ensures tenants aren’t forced to pay a broker fee as a condition of signing a lease agreement.

-We will update this section as soon as a more exact implementation date is known.
+We will update this section as soon as a more exact timeline is known.

 At this time, the FARE Act has been passed by the City Council, but has not yet been enacted into law.

 If enacted into law — whether through Mayor Adams’ signature, the City Council overriding a veto, or Adams allowing the bill to become law without his signature — the changes will go into effect 180 days (about 6 months) later.
-Under any of these scenarios, we’re likely looking at a summer 2025 implementation.
+Under any of these scenarios, we’re likely looking at a summer 2025 date for the FARE Act to take effect.
 Until then, NYC’s current broker fee system remains unchanged, meaning you can still be required to pay a broker fee to a broker hired by the landlord.

 How will the changes impact NYC renters?